 Facebook Retargeting in Singapore Consider the Whole Funnel

-Can you remember the last time you purchase a product online the moment you came across it?
+Can you remember the last time you purchased a product online the moment you came across it?
 For most people, it is difficult to recall because we are wired to rarely make impulsive purchases.
-Most people take hours, days and even weeks before making a purchase online.
+Most people take hours, days, and even weeks before making a purchase online.

 To succeed in Facebook retargeting, you need to have a clear understanding of the entire funnel.
 Once you know the possible steps that a prospect could take, you can start to create retargeting audiences.
 A typical funnel on Facebook in Singapore has five steps namely: